Cyber Monday on track for U.S. online shopping record

 The National Retail Federation forecast U.S. holiday retail sales, including online, in November and December will increase between 4.3 percent and 4.8 percent over 2017, for a total of $717.45 billion to $720.89 billion.

-Additional reporting by Uday Sampath Kumar and Soundarya J in Bengaluru, Melissa Fares in New York and Jeffrey Dastin in Los Angeles; Editing by Bernard Orr and Meredith Mazzilli
+Additional reporting by Uday Sampath Kumar and Soundarya J in Bengaluru, Melissa Fares in New York and Jeffrey Dastin in Los Angeles; Editing by Meredith Mazzilli and Leslie Adler